cyrus2281/gitBranchTool/README.md

 **Tested and supported on: Bash, ZSH, and Git Bash**

-> A bash tool to facilitate managing git branch with long cryptic names with aliases
+> A bash tool to facilitate managing git branches with long cryptic names with aliases

 The `gitBranchTool.sh` bash script adds `g` command to your terminal.
 This command provides additional functionalities around working with *git* branches.